2006-07 | Spoken word beginnings

-Earlier this year I was appointed Poet-in-Residence at the National Coal Mining Museum for England, and also on a project for Efficiency North; as well as an ambassador for Eureka!
+Earlier in 2017 I was appointed Poet-in-Residence at the National Coal Mining Museum for England, and also on a project for Efficiency North; as well as an ambassador for Eureka!
 The National Children’s Museum.
 I also appeared at the CWU‘s national conference alongside names ranging from Francesca Martinez and Ken Loach to Angela Rayner, and in July I shared a stage with Jeremy Corbyn, Shappi Khorsandi and more at an event in Kentish Town.

 Over the course of my career, I’ve shared a stage with the likes of John Cooper Clarke, Kate Tempest, John Hegley, Carol Ann Duffy, Luke Wright, Attila the Stockbroker, Helen Mort, Elvis McGonagall, Kate Fox and Salena Godden.
 I’ve also shared a stage with comedians including Mark Steel, Sara Pascoe, Francesca Martinez, Shappi Khorsandi and Bridget Christie, plus musical acts including Paul Weller, Sleaford Mods, The Fall, Florence + The Machine, The Specials, Grace Petrie, Dodgy, Get Cape Wear Cape Fly and The Noisettes.